 1. Writing programs aren’t for everybody.
 They’re good for networking, which can help a little with publishing opportunities (scarce) and teaching jobs (scarcer).
-They’re mostly a good way to hide from the world.
+And they can be a source of inspiration, mostly via surrounding yourself with other talented and ambitious writers (many of whom are better than you).
+They’re mostly a good way to retreat from the world, at least a little bit.
 Sometimes that’s useful.
-But for a lot of people they’re traumatic and/or tedious, a waste of time and money.
+But for a lot of people they can be traumatic and/or tedious, a waste of time and money.
 It’s fine if you go to one and it’s fine if you don’t.
 It’s probably a good idea to think of it as an indulgence.
+Indulging yourself is okay.
+Sometimes it’s exactly what you need to be doing.
+But not always.

 2. It’s not necessary for someone else to read most of what you write.
 One of the insidiously bad things about writing programs is that they set up the expectation that everything you write will be read and responded to.
 That expectation has to be transcended or your writing life will die upon graduation.
 Gertrude Stein (who didn’t go to a writing program) said she wrote for herself and strangers.
 Okay.
-I’ve just found that focusing on the strangers (on any “audience,” strangers or otherwise) is a bad idea.
+I held that view for a long time too.
+I’ve just eventually found that focusing on the strangers (on any “audience,” strangers or otherwise) is a bad idea.

 3. Writing isn’t a subject matter.
 There’s no quadratic equation.
 It can be taught, but mostly it’s self-taught.
 It is, in fact, a mode of self-teaching.